Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches

 \subsection{Velocity boost factors}

 In case of non-trivial velocity dependence of the annihilation cross-section one needs to additionally take into account the velocity boost factor $\langle S(v_\s{rel}) \rangle$.
 The latter is obtained by averaging the cross-section's velocity dependence over the relative velocity distribution dictated by the PSDFs of the annihilating particles.
-As it was already mentioned above, in the context of indirect detection the most commonly considered velocity dependences are due to p-wave annihilations with $S(v_\s{rel}) \propto v_\s{rel}^2$ or due to Sommerfeld enhancement, which can be under the assumption of Yukawa coupling approximated as $S(v_\s{rel}) \propto v_\s{rel}^{-1}$ in the Coulomb regime (i.e. for vanishing mediator mass) and as $S(v_\s{rel}) \propto v_\s{rel}^{-2}$ in the resonant regime (occurring for particular values of the related particle physics parameters).
+As it was already mentioned above, in the context of indirect detection the most commonly considered velocity dependences are due to p-wave annihilations with $S(v_\s{rel}) \propto v_\s{rel}^2$ or due to Sommerfeld enhancement, which can be under the assumption of the Yukawa coupling approximated as $S(v_\s{rel}) \propto v_\s{rel}^{-1}$ in the Coulomb regime (i.e. for vanishing mediator mass) and as $S(v_\s{rel}) \propto v_\s{rel}^{-2}$ in the resonant regime (occurring for particular values of the associated particle physics parameters).
 This motivates us to consider four different power-law scalings, namely $S(v_\s{rel}) = v_\s{rel}^{\xi}$ for $\xi \in [2,1,-1,-2]$, corresponding to all possible combinations of the aforementioned velocity dependences.

-In figure~\ref{fig:vrel_moments} we show the corresponding moments of the relative velocity distribution evaluated at different galactocentric distances for the PSDFs obtained from the central values of the parameters, reported in section~\ref{sec:mass_decomposition_results}.
-We present the results for both models, assuming either NFW or Burkert density profile, as well as the corresponding predictions of SHM with velocity dispersion profile derived from the spherical Jean's analysis (for details see, e.g.,~\cite{binney_galactic_2008}):
+In figure~\ref{fig:vrel_moments} we show the corresponding moments of the relative velocity distribution evaluated at different galactocentric distances for the PSDFs obtained from the central values of the galactic parameters, reported in section~\ref{sec:mass_decomposition_results}.
+We present the results for both models, assuming either a NFW or Burkert density profile, as well as the corresponding predictions of the SHM with a velocity dispersion profile derived from the spherical Jean's analysis (for details see, e.g.,~\cite{binney_galactic_2008}):

-Since the gravitational potential that was used to fit the kinematic data is axisymmetric, the corresponding spherical gravitational potential $\psi^\st{SPH}_\s{tot}(r)$ as a function of radial distance from the center of galaxy, $r$, has to be determined for the SHM.
-This can be achieved by demanding that associated rotation curve remains unchanged, which can be formally expressed as:
+Since the gravitational potential that was used to fit the kinematic data is axisymmetric, the corresponding spherical gravitational potential $\Psi^\st{SPH}_\s{tot}(r)$ has to be determined for the SHM.
+This can be achieved by demanding that the associated rotation curve remains unchanged, which can be formally expressed as: